Will robots ever take over the world?

 The real question is: How will robots take over the world?

-Robots are stealing our jobs.
+Robots will probably replace human workers in many fields.
 It’s a simple fact, and not just in manufacturing.

 At that point, it won’t matter if the robots are intelligent, sentient beings or not; they’ll have already conquered humanity.
 Peacefully.